hazelcast/hazelcast-cpp-client/Reference_Manual.md

 See the [Hazelcast IMDG Reference Manual](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html) and [Configuration Overview section](#3-configuration-overview) for more information.

 ### 1.4.1.
-Configuring Hazelcast IMDG
+Configuring Hazelcast Server

 Hazelcast IMDG aims to run out-of-the-box for most common scenarios.
-However if you have limitations on your network such as multicast being disabled, you may have to configure your Hazelcast IMDG members so that they can find each other on the network.
+However, if you have limitations on your network such as multicast being disabled, you may have to configure your Hazelcast IMDG members so that they can find each other on the network.
 Also, since most of the distributed data structures are configurable, you may want to configure them according to your needs.
 We will show you the basics about network configuration here.

 You can use the following options to configure Hazelcast IMDG: